-My research has been featured in venues including Nature, NeurIPS, ICLR, ICML, COLM, AAAI, CCS, and EuroSys, and has contributed to the technical whitepapers of high-profile startups including Sentient, Kite AI, and PolyHedra.
+My research has been published in Nature and leading venues including NeurIPS, ICLR, ICML, COLM, AAAI, ACM CCS, EuroSys, and IEEE Transactions on Networking.
+I am also a core contributor to the technical whitepapers for Sentient, Kite AI, and PolyHedra.

 Ph.D. student (2023 - now)